Scanners, Cameras, Software

 In addition to deepening commitment to the digital archives market, these investments have allowed Crowley to better support clients through increased technical knowledge, increased physical and proprietary resources and a greatly expanded worldwide distribution network.
-For four decades, Crowley has been – and continues to be – an industry leader in engineering innovative digital capture equipment and software solutions.
+For over four decades, Crowley has been – and continues to be – an industry leader in engineering innovative digital capture equipment and software solutions.

-All Crowley-manufactured scan systems – Mekel Technology, Wicks and Wilson and Crowley brands – work with custom-designed software to ensure that end-users are able to maximize the capabilities of their scanner both at the point of capture and in post-processing.
+All Crowley-manufactured scan systems – Mekel Technology and Crowley brands – work with custom-designed software to ensure that end-users are able to maximize the capabilities of their scanner both at the point of capture and in post-processing.
 Mekel’s Quantum software suite has proven to be the gold standard for production-level microfilm and microfiche scanning, enhancing productivity while producing the highest-quality images from any microfilm or microfiche scanner on the market.
 Crowley also works with our partner companies – Avision, InoTec, Qidenus and Zeutschel – to develop and enhance their organic software to meet specific client needs.

 IMAGEhost, another custom Crowley software solution, was developed in response to customer needs for an easily-accessible and affordable infrastructure to host microfilm and microfiche images in their original format (i.e. microfilm roll or microfiche jacket) from any internet-connected device.
 Visit the IMAGEhost website to find out more.